AhmedFrikhaa/github-repos/README.md

 - **Enhanced Filtering**: Add advanced filters like sorting by stars, forks, or last updated date.
 - **User Profile Display**: Display the GitHub user's profile information (avatar, bio, followers, etc.).
 - **Dark Mode Toggle**: Include a dark mode toggle for improved accessibility.
-- **Offline Support**: Use service workers to cache data and make the app accessible offline.
-- **GraphQL API**: Use the GitHub GraphQL API for more flexible and efficient data fetching.
 - **Unit Tests**: Expand the test suite to cover all components and API calls.
-- **Deployment**: Deploy the application to a live server (e.g., Netlify, Vercel).

 # Technologies Used